 Best Soccer Mentors

+Who’s your soccer mentor or idol?
 You’ve got to learn your trade from somewhere, whether you’re playing soccer or pounding nails into the wall as a carpenter.
 Here’s a short list of some of the best soccer mentors, those who’ve passed along or are passing along their genius on the soccer pitch to a better, younger, and maybe faster version of themselves.
-Even the best players in the world had a soccer mentor at one time or another – someone who they looked up to.
+Even the best football / soccer players in the world had a soccer mentor at one time or another – someone who they looked up to.

 Messi and Ronaldinho – a tight relationship I’m guessing between these two, full of respect, the two pass the ball to one another as if they share their same software.
 However, Messi’s idol growing up wasn’t Ronaldinho but Pablo Aimar.